KazunariTsuboi/arabic/fontbakery/googlefonts-NotoNaskhArabicUI-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- three
+	- uniFEA4_uniFBBD

-	- uniFDFD.01
+	- dotamiddlear

-	- uni06BA.medi
+	- _986

-	- uni06A1.medi
+	- guillemotleft

-	- seven
+	- four

-	- bsm
+	- _vabove

-	- _twodotstah
+	- uni0644Final.rlig

-	- comma
+	- uni00A0

-	- uni06BA.init
+	- _uniFBB3.001

-	- uni06BD.medi
+	- uniFC5C.fina

 	- And 49 more.